gaba-dev-1/TFT-Assets/README.md

 # TFT-Assets
 Unified collection of assets and data for Teamfight Tactics game entities.

-Here's icons and stats for every units, traits and items, also news and guides.
+You'll find icons and stats for every units, traits and items, also news and guides.

-Here's a quick overview of the two unified folders, assets for visuals and data for text:
+The following is a quick overview of the two separated folders, assets for visuals and data for text:

 Assets:
 - Units: Collection of units png square icons using apiName format.
 (60)